-A coordinated monostatic DMG sensing instance is initiated by the sensing initiator with the transmission of DMG Sensing Request frame(s) and the reception of DMG Sensing Response frame(s) from sensing responders.
+A coordinated monostatic DMG sensing instance is initiated by the sensing initiator with the transmission of a DMG Sensing Request frame(s) and the reception of DMG Sensing Response frame(s) from sensing responders.
 It is then followed by the sounding phase in which DMG monostatic sensing PPDUs are transmitted and received by the sensing responder(s).

 The measurement covers the number of transmit AWVs indicated by the Number TX Beams Per Instance field within the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Session element (see 9.4.2.325 (DMG Sensing Measurement Session element)).

 The sensing initiator shall determine the parameters of the DMG monostatic sensing PPDUs transmitted and received by the sensing responders in a way which is compatible with the sensing responders’ capabilities and covers all the desired transmit beams indicated in TX Beam List subelement (see 9.4.2.325.1 (TX Beam List subelement)).
 The first beam used by the sensing responders to transmit and receive DMG monostatic sensing PPDUs in a DMG sensing instance is indicated by the First Beam Index field.
 The sensing responders will cycle through the Num TX Beams Per Instance beams to transmit and receive the DMG monostatic sensing PPDUs.
 If the Repeat Per Instance field of the DMG Sensing Scheduling subelement is greater than 1, the sensing responder will repeat the Num TX beams Per Instance Beams in DMG sensing instances times.

-If the Polarization Sensing field within the Measurement Session Control field in the DMG Sensing Measurement Session element is set to 1, sensing responders shall transmit and receive DMG monostatic sensing PPDUs with different transmuting/receiving polarization combinations to get co-polarization and cross-polarization sensing results for all the beams indicated in TX Beam List subelement(#2064).
+If the Polarization Sensing field within the Measurement Session Control field in the DMG Sensing Measurement Session element is set to 1, sensing responders shall transmit and receive DMG monostatic sensing PPDUs with different transmuting/receiving polarization combinations to receive co-polarization and cross-polarization sensing results for all the beams indicated in the TX Beam List subelement(#2064).

 All the DMG monostatic sensing PPDUs transmitted and received by the sensing responders shall be separated by SBIFS.
-If a report is configured in the DMG sensing instance, sensing responders shall report no longer than SIFS after their last DMG monostatic sensing PPDU or after the polling by sensing initiator.
+If a report is configured in the DMG sensing instance, the sensing responders shall report no longer than SIFS after their last DMG monostatic sensing PPDU or after the polling by the sensing initiator.
 The report may be based on Channel Measurement Feedback elements or DMG Sensing Report elements.
 The presence and type of the report is indicated by the DMG Sensing Report Control field of the DMG Sensing Report Control element.

 The number of sensing responders in each coordinated monostatic DMG sensing instance of the same DMG Measurement Session ID may be different.